JosephABudd/kickzig/README.md

 Still a work in progress.

-* Updated crud.
+* Completed the crud.
-* Updated wiki.
+* Completed the wiki.
-* Some code and documentation as I brought the crud and wiki up to date.
+* Fixed some code and documentation as I brought the crud and wiki up to date.

 * Added some missing CLI responses.
 * The main menu is optional.